mcohen01/node-quickbooks/README.md

 <a name="getCreditMemo" />
 #### getCreditMemo(id, callback)

-Retrieves the CreditMemo from Quickbooks
+Retrieves the CreditMemo from QuickBooks

 __Arguments__